How much memory do I need on my laptop?

 Adding more RAM than you need won't necessarily make your laptop faster—and it will probably be a waste of money.
 So it's important to buy the appropriate amount based on how you plan to use your laptop.

 Memory and storage are both measured in bytes, which are units of information.
-Modern PCs, tablets, and phones typically have anywhere from 2 gigabytes (GB) up to 32GB of RAM, though some have more.
+Modern laptops and desktop computers typically feature anywhere from 8GB up to 64GB of RAM.

 Here's what our experts recommend for a number of activities: